travetto/travetto/docs/reference/ENV_VARS.md

 * `TRV_SRC_LOCAL` = []            - The folder local only to the application that is searched for source files.
 Useful for loading in optional sub-applications.
 * `TRV_DOC_BRANCH` = `master`     - The branch to target the documentation against.
 * `TRV_NODE_VERSION` = DEFAULT    - The node version to compile for, translates into a specific typescript target for compability.
 Will default to the version of node running.
-* `TRV_CONSOLE_WIDTH`             - An override for controlliing output-width for cli-based operations.
+* `TRV_CONSOLE_WIDTH`             - An override for controlling output-width for cli-based operations.

 ## Build
 * `TRV_FLAT` = `0`                -  Will not follow transitive deps when running operations.
 Useful for manual deploys of specific versions